Dr Louise Bourdua's Research Interests

 1. Giotto's Ghost.
 Painting in Padua Before and After the Arena Chapel

-At present, I am drafting articles on topics as diverse as a radical reconstruction of the tomb of Enrico Scrovegni, and the shopping habits of Doge Giovanni Dolfin.
-Ultimately there will be a book-length study of artistic production in Venice during the fourteenth century combining what we know with new evidence from the archives, in particular from the Procuratoria of San Marco, a state institution whose responsibility in artistic decision-making was central and unusual.
-As representatives of the state and testamentary executors for all citizens of Venice they engaged in virtually every architectural and artistic commission in the city and beyond, from public to private.
+The Procuratia of San Marco was a state institution whose responsibility in artistic decision-making was central and unusual.
+As representatives of the state and testamentary executors for all citizens of Venice, the six procurators of San Marco engaged in virtually every architectural and artistic commission in the city and beyond, from public to private.
 Venice presents a rare example of a governmental, bureaucratic approach to patronage that is ripe for investigation.
 Numerous questions arise: how did the input of the procurators affect the production of art?
 How did it measure against the input of the individual patrons whose trusts the Procurators of San Marco administered?
 Was there ever an aesthetic imposed by the Venetian government?
-If so, could this be responsible for what is often termed conservative and “byzantinizing” aspects of painting in the city until the middle of the century?
-Was the decision to “import” foreign artists such as Guariento, a result of a shift within the Procuratoria itself?
+If so, could this be responsible for what is often termed conservative and “byzantinizing” aspects of painting in the city until the middle of the 14th century?
+Was the decision to “import” foreign artists such as Guariento a result of a shift within the Procuratia itself?
 Might too much control of artistic commissions by the Procuratoria be what drove Andriolo de’ Santi and Paolo Veneziano to seek work beyond the Venetian territories?
 How did Venice’s artistic patronage differ from its neighbours?
 Was it Venice’s unusual business of art that was responsible for shaping it into the unique “other world” seen by Petrarch?

 My previous work has focused on the artistic patronage and iconography of mendicant orders in late medieval/early Renaissance Italy and I am often invited to return to these Orders.
-The Franciscans and Art Patronage in Late Medieval Italy (Cambridge University Press, 2004; paperback edition 2011) explored how the art of this Order’s churches and convents in the Veneto c.1250-c.1400 was conceived, reflected on the historiography of patronage studies, and tested whether there was a central Franciscan artistic policy or indeed a regional one.
+See my recent co-written article on a Poor Clare Manuscript in PrincetonLink opens in a new window.
+My book, The Franciscans and Art Patronage in Late Medieval Italy explored how the art of this Order’s churches and convents in the Veneto c.1250-c.1400 was conceived, reflected on the historiography of patronage studies, and tested whether there was a central Franciscan artistic policy or indeed a regional one.
 It constructed a multiform model of patronage, revealing fundamentally complex processes of production and also demonstrated how the sensitive use of archival documentation can extend our discipline.

-Art and the Augustinian Order in Early Renaissance Italy, edited with Anne Dunlop, is a co-edited collection of ten essays on the art, iconography and patronage of the Augustinian Hermits with works ranging from Simone Martini to Raphael (Ashgate Press, 2007).
+Art and the Augustinian Order in Early Renaissance ItalyLink opens in a new window, edited with Anne Dunlop, is a collection of ten essays on the art, iconography and patronage of the Augustinian Hermits with works ranging from Simone Martini to Raphael.
 This was the result of a collaborative venture between UK and Canadian-based scholars which led to a conference and was augmented by specially commissioned essays.

 Warwick-Newberry Initiative 2009-2011: 'Family Values: Locating the Family in the Early Modern Italian Workshop.
 Louise Bourdua and Vicky Avery led the Italian Art History strand of a cycle of Warwick-Newberry Library initiatives on "Renaissance and Early Modern Communities in a Transatlantic Perspective", generously funded by The Andrew W. Mellon Foundation.
-Scheduled events included two workshops (at Warwick on Friday and Saturday 30-31 October 2009, and Warwick in Venice on 6-7 April 2010.
-The programme culminated with a residential summer school for doctoral students and early career scholars at Warwick in Venice, 19-31 July 2010.
+Scheduled events included two workshops, at Warwick in 2009, and at the Warwick Venice CentreLink opens in a new window in 2010.
+The programme culminated with a residential summer school for doctoral students and early career scholars in Venice in July 2010.
 It was staffed by numerous experts from the Newberry Consortium of North American universities and other invited guests.
 The programme continued in 2011 with the appointment of two Fellows, Dr Megan Moran and Emily Price, who conducted research in Venice during the autumn term.